Meet the Blazor

 Blazor WebAssembly apps have their unique advantages:

-- Since our app is working in the user’s browser, the server is less loaded.
+- Since our Blazor application is working in the user’s browser, the server is less loaded.
 We don’t have any network latencies because we don’t make requests to the server.

-- This type of apps continues functioning even with lost connection since they run directly in the browser.
+- This type of Blazor apps continues functioning even with a lost connection since it runs directly in the browser.

 However, Blazor WebAssembly apps have some limitations as well.
 The main one is that you need a browser that supports WebAssembly, but hopefully, all the latest versions of most browsers support this technology.